jaljo/articles/text-editor/text-editor-002-en-proofing.md

 cover.

 Finally, down the corner of a murky russian Stackoverflow thread we found it.
-The method which would have saved us all.
+The method which saved us all.

 ### The holy grail : document.execCommand